What An Influencer DoesBy Lisa J Lickel

 Recommend the book as club selection to your book club; visit the author’s interviews and leave comments.

 Mention the book when you visit online book club or chat sites.
+I like to quote a passage or make a comment on Facebook while I’m reading the book.

 Offer the author a guest spot on your blog or web site.
+Add the book to a sidebar on your blog, at least for a while.

 Regularly contribute to an online book review site, and online retailers to post a review.
+If you’re in a chat room, an online forum, wherever, and the topic comes up, talk about this relevant book you read.

 Offer to write a book review for your local newspaper.
 Offer to write (or use one from the author) an article or press release.